As more churches move to online services, digital church bulletins have become increasingly important. So how do you create a good one?

 Contents

-There are numerous options for what to include on the next page, slide, or section of your digital church bulletin.
-Choose the options that your church feels most comfortable with communicating.
+There are many options for what to include on the next page, slide, or section of your bulletin.
+Choose what your church feels most comfortable communicating.

 A Welcome Note From the Pastor

-If you didn't include this in the greeting, take this opportunity to welcome visitors and provide a brief introduction to the pastor.
-Make an effort to ensure first-time visitors feel welcome.
+If you didn't include this in the greeting, take this chance to welcome visitors and briefly introduce the pastor.
+Make first-time visitors feel at home.

 Announcements

-Church announcements are crucial.
-Keep event announcements up-to-date to maintain credibility.
-Nothing undermines trust faster than outdated event information.
+Church announcements are important.
+Keep event information up to date to maintain credibility.
+Nothing undermines trust faster than outdated event details.

-Only some events need to be listed in the bulletin.
-Events over three months away only need a "save the date."
+Not every event needs to be in the bulletin.
+Events more than three months away only need a "save the date."
 Use this section to highlight your church's top priorities so visitors see a well-rounded calendar of events and ministries.

 "Church Picnic: June 4th at 12:30 p.m. at 123 Church Street."